ArthurSonzogni/FTXUI/doc/module-dom.md

 and the associated
 [demo](https://arthursonzogni.github.io/FTXUI/examples/?file=component/flexbox).

-Element can also become flexible using the the `ftxui::flex` decorator.
+Element can also become flexible using the `ftxui::flex` decorator.

 Code:
 ```cpp